MilesMickelson/New-Portfolio/README.md

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)

-My mission for this project was to develop a high-quality website and showcase my creative abilities.
+My objective for this project was to develop a professional-grade website encompassing high-performance and creative equality.
 To do so, I used Node, React, Parcel, Sass, and a custom ES-Lint AirBNB configuration for clean and concise code.
 This website is fully responsive across all screen sizes, without the use of a single media query, and maintains the utmost browser compatibility.
-I was able to maximize performance, accessibility, best practices, and search engine optimization by utilizing the Lighthouse module, the final audit score–and outline, displayed below.
+I was able to maximize performance, accessibility, best practices, and search engine optimization by utilizing the Lighthouse module, the final audit score–and outline, are reviewed on the website.
 Further, Google analytics data statistics providing support for continuous improvement.

 * **Thank you**, ***-Miles Mickelson***

 <!-- TODO's -->
 --icon & art accrediting
---remove 'website' from og title tag?
---consistent styling for view SDCS student tracker slides button

 * *Improvements*
 --Dynamic animations of nav-icons based on path/location instead of boolean